 The raccoon nodded and then excused himself.
 The three of them had been the only ones left on the recreation deck, and soon it was just Merlin and Jonesy.

 The Kokoro departed an hour and a half later.
 From the window of a nearby hotel, Rezo watched the scarlet cruiser’s running lights shrink into the distant darkness of space.
 The vessel’s Hyld system still had the greater part of a day to recharge before it could be of use on the return journey to Dennier, but it could make headway using its LightDrive engines.
 The Hidalgo Sun would launch in a couple of days to resume its delivery schedule without him.

 The red panda uttered a mouthful of curses directed at the lupine passenger of that Silloni ship, and then he took a drink of amber liquid from a square glass of crystal he held in both hands.
 When he turned from the window, he moved to the computer desk and called up his personal account.
-He was now three hundred seventy-five thousand credits richer than he had been a few hours ago.
+He was now several hundred thousand credits richer than he had been a few hours ago.
 He had signed over the title of the freighter to Sinclair and he was now just a local tenant of the hotel.

 With the credits in his account, Rezo planned to play tourist on Crescentis for a few days before looking for a job with one of the ships in the fleet.
 He’d considered buying his own boat, but he had to admit to himself that he lacked the necessary skills to start his own fishing business right away.
 He would seek out a local boat in need of deck hands and learn the ropes before trying to run one of his own.
 He knew it would be hard work, but if it meant that he would never have to take another space flight, it would be worth it.